Zapata Peninsula

 Group Rates Only: To book The Georgiana, you will need to organize a party of up to eight anglers, as the Liveaboard does not mix groups.

 Years ago, it was inconceivable that the people living in the Zapata Swamp, a UNESCO-recognised biosphere reserve in western Cuba, would one day stop using the forest here to make charcoal, extract precious wood, or hunt crocodiles and deer.
-San Lazaro Channel was one of the channels they used to transport the charcoal from the island to the sea.
+The San Lazaro Channel was one of the channels used to transport the charcoal from the island to the sea.
 During your fishing week, the liveaboard yacht travels on the same route.

+Fishing Seasons: January is an excellent time for bonefishing, with an abundance of bones, particularly large ones, on the flats and in mangrove areas.
 Tarpon and other species can also be excellent.
-January is a great time to plan a trip here, as the weather is much warmer in Cuba than in Northern America.
+January is a great time to plan a trip here, as the weather in Cuba is much warmer than in Northern America.

 The Georgiana is your base for the week.
 Since there’s no need to leave the area, you’ll choose your fishing schedule based on your target species and the best time to fish the tides.
 The guides focus on zones and skiff rotation.